 I am a medically retired heavy construction carpenter, full-time dad, and husband to the best gift God ever gave this man.
 My wife is fun-loving, mild-mannered, but shy to begin with.
 Once she gets to know someone though, her redneck side comes out and it's non-stop laughter.
-Our daughter is almost 6, home-schooled, and has DEFINITELY learned our sense of humor... she's using it on us CONSTANTLY.
-She is als our greatest joy.
-We are mostly just quiet and low-key, but we have been known to come boiling out of the trailer, one being chased by the others, Nerf guns blazing, laughing like a bunch of crazies.
+Our daughter is 7, home-schooled, and has DEFINITELY learned our sense of humor... she's using it on us CONSTANTLY.
+She is also our greatest joy.
+We are mostly just quiet and low-key, but we have been known to come boiling out of the rig, one being chased by the others, Nerf guns blazing, laughing like a bunch of crazies.

-Yes we do.
-Two cats, Socks in a mastly Abissinian walking attitude, while Twila (Twy-la) is a slim agile Tortioseshell we call "Ninja-Kitty" for the stunts she pulled as a kitten, Tipsie is a young 18 month old Bengal/Maine Coon cross, and Mittens is a 5 month old feral rescue that we adopted for our daughter.
-They are mostly kept strictly in the trailer, but if we let them out they are on harness and leash.
-Socks HATES dogs, to the point she will stalk them if they are close enough, so we keep her strictly restrained around them.
+We travel with our three cats.
+Twila (Twy-la) is a slim agile Tortioseshell we call "Ninja-Kitty" for the stunts she pulled as a kitten, Tipsie is a young 18 month old Bengal/Maine Coon cross, and Mittens is a 5 month old feral rescue that we adopted for our daughter.
+They are mostly kept strictly in the RV and only let them out when we are way out in the boonies.
+Tipsie HATES dogs, to the point she will stalk them if they are close enough, so we keep her strictly restrained around them.
 Twila simply does not care.
 Mittens is still young enough we keep her on a harness.

 We do not have a home/house of our own, but we home-base out of St Helens, Oregon, off the place of my friend of over 20 years.
-There we have the run of 10 acres, but because he has so much going on there we don't stay long.
+There we have the run of 3 acres, but because he has so much going on there we don't stay long.
 Typically we stay a couple of weeks, do maintenance/repairs if needed, celebrate holidays and birthdays, and head back out.